matuzo/matuzoat/src/blog/2022/100daysof-day5.md

 title: 'Day 5: the max() function'
 date: 2022-09-30T09:38:54.969Z
 image: articles/sm_100days-day5.jpg
-teaser: "It’s time to get me up to speed with modern CSS.
+intro: "It’s time to get me up to speed with modern CSS.
 There’s so much new in CSS that I know too little about.
 To change that I’ve started [#100DaysOfMoreOrLessModernCSS](/blog/2022/100-days-of-more-or-less-modern-css/).
 Why more or less modern CSS?
 Because some topics will be about cutting-edge features, while other stuff has been around for quite a while already, but I just have little to no experience with it."
+teaser: "The `max()` function takes a comma separated list of expressions.
+The largest value in the list will be selected."
 tags:
   - blog
   - posts